Kount vs Personetics

 - Does it have a free plan?

-- Yes, Kount has a free plan available.
+- Yes, Kount provides a free plan with basic transaction monitoring and fraud detection features.

 - What integrations does it support?